How To Add Charts And Graphs To WordPress

 - Layout & Chart Area – Configure the layout (total size of chart) including the width and height of the chart as a number of percentage, background color for the main area of the chart and the chart border width and color, and the placement and size of the chart area (where the chart itself is drawn, excluding axis and legends).

-Note that each element is given a unique ID displayed as a shortcode.
-As you will see in a moment, this lets you easily insert graphs and charts into your content …
+Note that every visual element is given a unique ID displayed as a shortcode.
+As you will see in just a moment, this allows you to embed graphs and charts into your pages easily …

 Plugin Usage